ratbag98/op1tips/README.md

 ## Endless drum sequencer fun

 Consider you are using drums with endless sequencer, and it is running the sequence.
 If you switch to synth page [1] and start to tweak knobs, those tweakings will affect all drum sounds that currently playing in a sequence.
-For example, you turn blue knob (pitch) down, and while you turning it both bass drum and hihat was played, both will be pitched down.
+For example, you turn blue knob (pitch) down, and while you turning it both bass drum and hi-hat was played, both will be pitched down.
 And if you press note keys, entire sequence will be pitched to corresponding key.

 But if you press SHIFT+key, instead of pitching it will choose certain drum sound, and moreover, it will “focus” on that sound, and now only this sound will be affected by knobs.
 I find it veeery handy to tweak drum sequence live, or mute some sounds on the go by turning volume of with SHIFT+RED, or similar stuff.
 This also works with pattern and finger sequencers, but difference is that with pattern sequencer pressing SHIFT+NOTE will both choose the sound and triggers it simultaneously, so it can be less handy to tweak sounds, but you can add some sounds over the sequence.